 By Jonty Yamisha

-The intermediate plateau is no joking matter for language-learners.
+Every language-learner experiences it.
+The intermediate language learning plateau is no joking matter for language-learners.
 It can drive some people insane.
 It can derail language learning efforts.
 It can even turn people completely away from their dream of learning their target language.

 I want to help you push past this plateau and start your steep climb to fluency once again.
 But before I do that, I need to ask you, a question…